-The role of trustee is laden with distinct and demanding duties.
-Even more exacting and demanding than the typical role of trustee is service as the trustee of a special needs trust (“SNT”).
+The role of the trustee is laden with distinct and demanding duties.
+Even more, exacting and demanding than the typical role of the trustee is serving as the trustee of a special needs trust (“SNT”).
 Estate planners draft with increasing regularity SNTs for clients who may have a family member with a disability.
 Insurance agents may be providing funding mechanisms for those trusts.
 Accountants may be aiding in the tax reporting and accounting for those trusts.
 Financial planners may be struggling with proper asset allocations for SNTs where the beneficiary’s needs may be unpredictable.
 Yet, it is only the trustee whose day to day performance must balance routine service as fiduciary with the added dimension of serving the unique needs of a beneficiary with a disability.

-When a SNT is created for someone with a disability, income and assets aren’t the only things placed in “trust.”
+When an SNT is created for someone with a disability, income, and assets aren’t the only things placed in “trust.”
 Any trust account gives rise to the care and loyalty of a fiduciary relationship between trustee and beneficiary.
 A fiduciary role in an SNT carries a special set of duties because the trust purpose is to help support a disabled person, enhance his or her quality of life, and provide his or her family with peace of mind that their loved one is well cared for.
-The trustee of a SNT therefore must be equipped and ready to serve these extraordinary needs with diligence and compassion, befitting their position of trust.
+The trustee of an SNT therefore must be equipped and ready to serve these extraordinary needs with diligence and compassion, befitting their position of trust.

-An additional consideration is that the administration of a SNT is subject simultaneously to federal statutes, Social Security Administration publications, state regulations, state trust law, and applicable court rulings.
+An additional consideration is that the administration of an SNT is subject simultaneously to federal statutes, Social Security Administration publications, state regulations, state trust law, and applicable court rulings.
 Specifically, on the federal level, the trustee should be familiar with OBRA 93 changes to the Social Security Act and the Program Operations Manual System (POMS) of the Social Security Administration.
 As every trust is governed by state laws and regulations as well, the trustee must be familiar with the Prudent Investor Act, the Principal and Income Act, for Maryland the Code of Maryland Regulations (COMAR), and recent case law of the jurisdiction governing the operation of trusts.

 Here are some examples of the complexity of administering a special needs trust: